Transport Tycoon: Reception

+Upon release Transport Tycoon received significant critical acclaim from contemporary PC reviewers, they viewed it as an evolution and major improvement over Railroad Tycoon.
+SimCity 2000 was a frequent comparison point and Transport Tycoon was regarded as MicroProse's answer to the Maxis game.
+Critics praised in particular its addictive gameplay, mechanical depth, graphical fidelity and detail, sound effects and music.
+In contrast, they were more divided on the user interface, and A.I. opponents.
+The most uniform criticism was reserved for the game manual, for the inadequate information it provided to new players.

 A reviewer for Next Generation gave the DOS version four out of five stars, commenting, "The best economic sim since Civilization, Microprose's new Transport Tycoon has all the features of Sid Meier's Railroad Tycoon mixed with the look and ease of Maxis' SimCity 2000 and a host of new features ... that give the game a feel that is all its own."
 He further lauded the game for its graphics, "pleasant" music, sound effects, addictive play, and realistic simulation of the growth of cities and towns.

 Next Generation reviewed the Transport Tycoon Scenario, rating it three stars out of five, and stated that "A solid upgrade for a great game."

-Related titles

-A "World Editor" expansion pack was also released for the original Transport Tycoon, but was overshadowed by the Deluxe version released shortly afterward.
-It featured an alternative, Martian set of graphics, which did not appear in TTD.